-Editor’s note: One of the festivals named in this article, I Light, has been postponed until further notice amid the COVID-19 outbreak.
+Editor’s note: One of the festivals named in this article, I Light, has been canceled due to the COVID-19 outbreak.

 Like at festivals worldwide, light projection mappings have become popular attractions in Singapore, as two local artists who’ve lit some of the city-state’s most iconic buildings can attest.

 Brandon Tay and Safuan Johari, both 38, are the creative minds behind this year’s Art Skins on Monuments spectacle, a headlining visual display as part of the recently concluded annual Light to Night Festival.

 “During the opening weekend, we have like the city tiles submissions like almost reach close to 4,000.
 So that is quite encouraging for just two nights,” Safuan told Coconuts Singapore in a recent interview.
 The event opened on Jan.
 10.